etoews/pr-to-tweet/README.md

 pr-to-tweet
 ===========

-Using Clojure, take a notification of a pull request, tweet it, and log the result to object storage
+Using Clojure, take a notification of a pull request, tweet it, and log the result to Rackspace Cloud Files